johnwheeler/flask-ask/README.rst

 ☤ Deployment
 ---------------
-You can deploy using any WSGI compliant framework (uWSGI, Gunicorn). `To deploy on AWS Lambda, use Zappa <https://github.com/Miserlou/Zappa>`_.
+You can deploy using any WSGI compliant framework (uWSGI, Gunicorn).
+If you haven't deployed a Flask app to production, `checkout flask-live-starter <https://github.com/johnwheeler/flask-live-starter>`_.

+`To deploy on AWS Lambda, use Zappa <https://github.com/Miserlou/Zappa>`_.

 Note: When deploying to AWS Lambda with Zappa, make sure you point the Alexa skill to the HTTPS API gateway that Zappa creates.